FBW32/18-PB-conditionals-pt1/README.md

 6. Check whether the sum of two integers is 8, or whether their difference is 8.
 If one of these is the case, print true.

-7. Check whether one of two integers is 15, or if their sum is 15.
+7. Check whether either one of two integers is 15, or if their sum is 15.
 If one of these is the case, print true.

 8. Check whether one of two integers is a multiple of 7 or 11.
 If so, print true.